SunderJS/sunder-worker-template/README.md

 wrangler dev
 ```

 This is best combined with `npm run watch` in another terminal so the build gets updated automatically.
+Please make sure to call `npm run watch` first.

 To publish, first make a build using `npm run build` and then use the Wrangler CLI tool.